GrapesJS/grapesjs/docs/modules/Components-new.md

 // isComponent will be executed on some-element editor.addComponents('<some-element>...</some-element>');

-// isComponent WON'T be executed on ANY provided object
+// isComponent WON'T be executed on OBJECTS
-// If the object without `type`, the `default` one will be used editor.addComponents({
+// If the object has no `type` key, the `default` one will be used editor.addComponents({
   type: 'some-component',
 });